Contents

 "Adjustments," rather than "Introns" on the Locus page of the affected

-ORFs in Assemblies 20 and 21.
+ORFs in Assembly 21.
 (All introns and adjustments are called

 "Gaps" in Assembly 19.)
 Some of the gaps have a length that is a